-With this research was possible identify the diet planner websites that already exist, their main features and how is the user interaction.
+With this research it was possible to identify the diet planner websites that already exist, their main features and how the user interaction worked.
+Luiz: what can we offer that they can’t?
+Please say.

 Database creation

-Using the data from USDA was possible to create the database for the web application.
+Using the data from USDA, it was possible to create the database for the web application.
 The selection of specifics tables from the USDA file and creation of the database for the web application was made using the phpmyadmin program and the result can be seen at Description of the Data section.

 Web application structure